Cambodian conflict (1812–1813)

 The Cambodian Conflict of 1812–1813 was a dynastic conflict between the incumbent King Ang Chan II of Cambodia, who had support from the Vietnamese Nguyen dynasty under Emperor Gia Long, and his younger brother Prince Ang Sngoun, who had support from Siam under King Rama II of the Rattanakosin Kingdom, resulting in both the Siamese and the Vietnamese marching armies into Cambodia.

-Previously, the young King Ang Eng of Cambodia was taken to Bangkok due to upheaval in Cambodia in 1782, where he lived as hostage under Siam.
+Previously, the young King Ang Eng of Cambodia was taken to Bangkok due to upheaval in Cambodia in 1782, where he lived as a hostage under Siam.
 King Rama I of Siam, through his agent the pro-Siamese Cambodian minister Chaophraya Aphaiphubet Baen, exerted Siamese domination over Cambodia in 1790.
 The Siamese king Rama sent Ang Eng out to rule Cambodia in person under Siamese domination in 1794 but also annexed Northwestern Cambodia, including Battambang and Siemreap, to be under Aphaiphubet as the first Siam-appointed governor of Battambang under Siam's direct rule.
 The Cambodian king Ang Eng died in 1797, leaving four young sons Ang Chan, Ang Sngoun, Ang Em and Ang Duong.
 King Rama I sent Ang Chan to rule as King of Cambodia under Siamese auspices in 1806.
 However, Ang Chan had negative experiences with the Siamese court and sought out for Emperor Gia Long of Vietnam to counter Siamese influences.

 When King Rama I of Siam died in 1809, Ang Chan defied Siamese domination by refusing to attend the funeral of the Siamese king at Bangkok.
 The new Siamese king, Rama II, appointed Ang Sngoun, younger brother of Ang Chan, to the position of Viceroy of Cambodia without consulting Ang Chan, turning Ang Sngoun into a pro-Siamese rival of Ang Chan, who also became pro-Vietnamese as the Cambodian royal court polarized into Siam-aligned and Vietnam-aligned factions.
 Ang Chan ordered executions of two pro-Siamese Cambodian ministers in September 1810, prompting the Siamese king to send troops to the Siam-controlled Battambang in preparation to attack Cambodia.
 Ang Chan requested assistance from the Vietnamese Emperor Gia Long, who sent Nguyễn Văn Nhơn the governor of Saigon to bring forces to Longvek to guard Ang Chan.
 The standoff lasted four months until Nguyễn Văn Nhơn pulled off his troops back but the Siamese remained at Battambang.